Kolorit: About the organization

 Zaporizhzhia city association of artists "Kolorit" unites artists who live and work in Zaporizhzhia – both professionals and amateurs, that have not obtained artistic education, but proved the talent in practice.
 Daily exhibition of largest artists' organization in the city is the unique place in Zaporizhzhia, where citizens and guests of the city can chat with craftsmen and artists, see workshops of carving, embroidery, beading and other creative work, get tips from artists, designers, cartoonists, as professionals, as well whose talent was revealed and developed with the arrival to this organization.

 In the moment of creation in 1994 "Kolorit" numbered 14 people.
 Today the organization includes 160 members from 22 to 92 years which represent various genres, techniques and directions.
-It allows to talk about "Kolorit" as the largest creative organization of Zaporozhia, whose masters and artists are well-known to the townspeople due to the creation, participation in eleemosynary actions, surveys in televisional shows and publications in city Mass-medias.
+It allows to talk about "Kolorit" as the largest creative organization of Zaporozhia, whose masters and artists are well known to the townspeople due to the creation, participation in eleemosynary actions, surveys in television shows and publications in city Mass-medias.